India Automotive Camera Market Size and Share

 India Automotive Camera Market Analysis by Mordor Intelligence

-The India automotive camera market size stands at USD 302.21 million in 2025 and is forecast to reach USD 612.36 million by 2030, advancing at a 15.17% CAGR.
+The India automotive camera market was valued at USD 302.21 million in 2025 and estimated to grow from USD 347.42 million in 2026 to reach USD 697.67 million by 2031, at a CAGR of 14.96% during the forecast period (2026-2031).
 This robust growth rests on a blend of safety regulations, manufacturing incentives, and consumer demand that makes India an important production and adoption hub for vehicle-mounted cameras.
 Stricter AIS-150 and Bharat NCAP rules, the premium hatchback and SUV boom, and lower CMOS costs keep volumes rising even in price-sensitive segments.
 OEMs lead adoption because integrated cameras streamline compliance, while localization policies reduce currency and logistics risks.
 Competitive intensity remains balanced as global Tier-1s partner with Indian suppliers to deepen local content and weather foreign-exchange swings.

 Key Report Takeaways